Proserpine Hospital: History

-The Proserpine Hospital on the corner of Herbert and Taylor Streets, Proserpine was constructed in 1939-40 to the design of prominent north Queensland architects, Hill and Taylor.
+The Proserpine Hospital on the corner of Herbert and Taylor Streets, Proserpine was constructed in 1939–40 to the design of prominent north Queensland architects, Hill and Taylor.
 The pavilions were built by W C Kynaston.
 It contains a group of three single storeyed brick pavilions located on a large block originally surrounded by formal gardens of manicured lawns and specimen trees.

 The architectural firm of Hill and Taylor commenced in Cairns in 1925, although Richard Hill had been working in Cairns prior to this.
 Arthur John Henry Taylor was born in New South Wales and received his general and architectural education in Brisbane.
-Hill and Taylor continued in Cairns until 1941, with a Townsville office running from 1933-39.
+Hill and Taylor continued in Cairns until 1941, with a Townsville office running from 1933 to 1939.
 The practice resumed in 1945 but was abandoned in 1952 mainly due to Taylor's ill-health.

 The partnership of Hill and Taylor dominated north Queensland architecture between World War I and World War II.
 The firm was responsible for a number of prominent buildings in north Queensland including the Cairns City Council Building (1938), the Cairns Post Office (1930), the Johnstone Shire Hall in Innisfail (1938), the Barron Valley Hotel in Atherton (1940) and a number of country hospitals, including Mossman Hospital.

 The Proserpine Hospital replaced an earlier timber hospital, which was built in 1911 on the old Bowen Road approximately 3 km from the centre of town.
 The first hospital was constructed using funds raised by the local community.
 They continued to fund the running of the hospital, assisted by regular donations from the local Proserpine Shire Council, until June 1930 when it was forced to close as it seemed that the Proserpine community were unable to support it any longer.
 However, a year later the hospital re-opened when the community rallied together to raise the necessary funds.